ncayllahua/GigisPizzaHOL/oci_apigateway.md

 Coming Soon!
-# Conecting Microservices to Severless Function with API Gateway
+# Conecting Microservices to Severless with API Gateway
 Once you have finished the microservices HOL and the serverless HOL, you might have an architecure quite similar to next figure.

 ![](./media/gigis-architect-HOL1-2.png)